 Completing the FAFSA this year?
 You'll first need to obtain an FSA ID for both the student applicant and one parent at least a few days before you start the FAFSA.
 And if the parent on the FAFSA is married but filed taxes separately, the parent's current spouse will also need an FSA ID.
 The FSA ID is important but simple, made up of a username and password and used to access a handful of federal financial aid websites, including fafsa.gov.
 You can't complete the FAFSA, and therefore receive financial aid, without one.
 You can also use the FSA ID to sign your Direct Loan Master Promissory Note, complete Direct Loan entrance counseling, and apply for loan repayment plans.
+And it never expires.
 Getting an FSA ID is straightforward, but it does require a few steps.
 We've outlined the process below.

 - On studentaid.gov/fsa-id, enter your first name, last name, date of birth, and Social Security number.
 Make sure the name you enter matches the name on your Social Security card.
 Then click Continue.
 Remember, both the student and one parent will need to complete this entire process.